Operating posture

 - Scan metadata (findings, score, system_context): retained for the active subscription period plus 30 days.
 After cancellation or deletion request, removed from primary database within 7 days.

-- Cert hash + timestamp (just the hash, no metadata): retained 7 years to allow audit verification of historical scans.
+- Evidence hash + timestamp (just the hash, no metadata): retained 7 years to allow verification of historical technical evidence scan records.

 - Account data (email, plan, billing): retained per Stripe and Irish revenue requirements.
 Deleted on request subject to those constraints.